noahzeldin/dissertation/mt_music_analysis_write_up.md

 simultaneous lines by grouping different voices together, generally in pairs.\[4\] One can discern two clear objectives from this reduction via
-grouping: 1) lessening the difficulty of a given passage and 2) increasing the comprehensibility of the text.
-Let us, then, focus for a moment on this reduction via grouping, as it plays a significant role in Eisler’s “agitpropization” of workers’ choral music.
+grouping: 1) lessening the difficulty of a given passage and 2) increasing the comprehensibility of the text.\[5\] Let us, then, focus for a moment on this reduction via grouping, as it plays a significant role in Eisler’s “agitpropization” of workers’ choral music.

-After computing the proportions of groupings in the choir’s sung material, as gauged by number of measures (weighted by duration), we find that the most common grouping by a large margin is a) sopranos paired with tenors and b) altos paired with basses (37%).\[5\] It is also far and away the most common grouping for homophonic passages (46%).
+After computing the proportions of groupings in the choir’s sung material, as gauged by number of measures (weighted by duration), we find that the most common grouping by a large margin is a) sopranos paired with tenors and b) altos paired with basses (37%).\[6\] It is also far and away the most common grouping for homophonic passages (46%).
 This two-paired grouping is followed by tenors paired with basses (16%) and then by no groupings (11%), which of course includes passages featuring only one or two voices.
-The final grouping of significance is that of all four voices in tutti monophony (10%), in all cases, full-fledged unison.\[6\]
+The final grouping of significance is that of all four voices in tutti monophony (10%), in all cases, full-fledged unison.\[7\]

 These figures demonstrate the full extent of Eisler’s reduction of simultaneous lines in the choir’s written material.
 As stated above, I